 If you’re an audiophile, you probably don’t need my advice on what headsets to buy, do you?
 I’ll say it anyway.
 Go for planar magnetic drivers.
 And if budget is not a constraint, headphones with electrostatic drivers will satisfy your curiosity more.

-The latest crop of headphones even come with noise cancellation technology which is also a major factor to consider when buying.
+For example, more and more headphones these days come with active noise cancellation technology, which is also a major factor to consider when buying.

 We hope this guide will help you to make a more informed buying decision when shopping for earphones.